Greece to ask lenders to lower asset sale target - source

 ATHENS Greece plans to ask foreign lenders to reset its asset sales target as its failure to sell natural gas firm DEPA means it will fall short of its goal this year, a senior government official said on Tuesday.

-The sale had initially been expected to raise as much as 1 billion euros (854.1 million pounds) and Athens will ask the European Union and the International Monetary Fund to postpone raising that sum to 2014.
+The sale had initially been expected to raise as much as 1 billion euros and Athens will ask the European Union and the International Monetary Fund to postpone raising that sum to 2014.

 "It is very difficult to cover the 1 billion euros we expected to raise from DEPA," the official told Reuters on condition of anonymity.
 "We will ask the creditors to push back those receipts to 2014," he said.